Sparks29032/WordleAlgorithm/README.md

 Then, it selects its best guess again based on the letter frequencies metric.

-Averages around 4.47 guesses per word (includes a lot of weirder words most standard dictionaries do not have).
+Averages around 4.47 guesses per word.

+### Comparison to other algorithms
+Most algorithms generally average 3.5 guesses per word and do so by attempting to eliminate as many words as possible per guess.

+This bot instead tries to pick the most likely word (imitating what a player would do on their last guess) each step.

+A good theoretical would attempt to eliminate as many words as possible for the first 5 guesses, but use my bot to make the 6th and final guess.

 # How to use
 ### Playing the game